Search Icon

 Even though Saxo does not prohibit scalping outright, the platform does not support the necessary timeframes.

-Yes, hedging is allowed with Saxo Bank.
+Yes, hedging is allowed with Saxo.

-No, Saxo Bank does not offer VPS hosting.
+No, Saxo does not offer VPS hosting.

-Depends on the particular asset class.
+It depends on the particular asset class.
 For instance, the Forex market is open 24/5, whereas shares of U.S. companies can be traded during the New York Stock Exchange (NYSE) open – Monday to Friday from 09:30 a.m. to 4 p.m.
 EST.

-No, Saxo Bank is not a market maker.
+No, Saxo is not a market maker.
 It executes equity orders using smart order routing (SOR) technology, which sources liquidity from multiple venues, including regulated exchanges and MTFs.

-See Saxo Bank Full Information
+See Saxo Full Information

 Headquarters Country